victoriadrake/victoriadrake.github.io/content/posts/2024-08-27-top-tips-leadership/index.md

 datePublished: Sat Aug 24 2024 19:16:52 GMT+0000 (Coordinated Universal Time)
 cuid: cm08iuv6g000508jxex8jar9o
 slug: top-5-tips-for-effective-software-leadership
+description: "The more you advance towards leadership in your tech career, the less technical your focus becomes.
+Here are five essential tips for effective software leadership."
 image: https://cdn.hashnode.com/res/hashnode/image/stock/unsplash/eUMEWE-7Ewg/upload/0a8e7d45d7aec8284c1c62428e160ca0.jpeg
 tags:
     - leadership

 ---

-**The more you advance towards leadership in your tech career, the less technical your focus becomes.**
+The more you advance towards leadership in your tech career, the less technical your focus becomes.

 The most helpful things you can do become less about any particular technological problem and more about how to enable your leaders and team members to solve it.